 The real Living Wage in Salford

-The number of accredited Living Wage employers has steadily increased across the public, private and voluntary sectors.
-In November 2021, there were 75 accredited Living Wage employers whose main base was within the City of Salford, and at least another 13 with branches or operations in Salford.
-These include many of the major employers in the public, private and voluntary sectors.
+At November 2022, there were 97 accredited Living Wage employers whose main base was within the City of Salford, and at least another 22 with branches or operations in Salford.
+These include many of the major employers in the public, private and voluntary, community and social enterprise (VCSE) sectors.

 Salford – the first city in England recognised for its Living Wage ambition!

-Building on Salford’s 10% Better campaign, our main targets are:
+Building on Salford’s 10% Better campaign, our main targets for 2025 are:

-If you want to support the campaign please contact email@example.com
+If you want to support the Living Wage campaign in Salford, please contact Alison Burnett – email@example.com